asahi417/WassersteinGAN/README.md

 ### Tips
 Here, I listed a few tips, used in this implementations.
-While it's hard to train without those tips for DCGAN and vanilla WGAN, WGAN with GP does't need any specific tips (it's quite friendly, isn't it?)
+While it's hard to train without those tips for DCGAN and vanilla WGAN, WGAN-GP does't need any specific tips (it's quite friendly, isn't it?)

 - Advantage for generator in DCGAN
 - Enhance critics training in WGAN (with out GP)